Compact Computer 40: Planned software

+Planned Hardware

 The Hex-Bus interface was also available for the TI-99/4A as an unreleased prototype expansion peripheral.
 It was built into the prototypes of the cancelled TI-99/2 and TI-99/8 computers.

 An improved model, the CC-40 Plus, was in the final stages of development and included a cassette port.
 The project was canceled when Texas Instruments discontinued the 99/4A and exited the home computer market.
 Most of the architecture of the CC-40 Plus was reused in the Texas Instruments TI-74.
 The TI-74 changed the physical footprint of the Hexbus port and rename it Dockbus.
 Old Hexbus peripherals could even be used on the TI-74 with an adapter.

 Also in development was the Compact Computer 70 (codenamed "Superstar").
 The CC-70 was to have four cartridge ports, more RAM, and an 8 x 80 display with graphics capability.
 The CC-70 mock-up from Calculator division lead CB Wilson showed up on eBay in 2020.
 Engineer Steven Reid has stated that the first run of chips for the CC-70 failed, and TI discontinued the Home Computer division in October 1983 before the chip issues could be corrected.